Sarpy County Adult Diversion

 Entry in Sarpy County's Diversion Program does not excuse anyone from appearing in court as scheduled.
 All people participating in Sarpy County Diversion and/or legal representatives (attorneys) must appear for all court hearings until such time as their case is dismissed.
 Failure to attend a scheduled court hearing will result in a warrant for their arrest.
 Failure to appear will also result in the forfeiting of bond money to the courts.
 Those that are involved in the court process and get a response from the Judge stating their case has been dismissed still have the responsibility to complete their Diversion Program as contracted.

 A Diversion Program generally is six months in duration.
-Common types of cases are first time DUI's, MIP, Possession of Marijuana under an ounce and Shoplifting.
+Common types of cases are first time DUI's, MIP, Possession of Marijuana under an ounce, Possession of Paraphernalia, and Shoplifting.

 After successfully completing a Diversion Program a completion letter will be mailed to the client.
 A copy of the client's contract can be obtained, if available, by the client at the Diversion Office.
 A photo ID and five dollars will be required.
 It takes twenty-four to forty-eight hours before the contract can be picked up by the client or mailed to the client's address.